 Google recently launched Syntaxnet which has been a significant milestone when it comes to sentiment analysis.
-Syntaxnet has a library of tools which uses Google Natural Language Processing capabilities to understand word’s syntactic function and the relationship between words used in a sentence.
+Syntaxnet has a library of tools that uses Google Natural Language Processing capabilities to understand a word’s syntactic function and the relationship between words used in a sentence.

 The process of understanding the words in a sentence and their relationship to each other is termed Parsing.
-Tools build to complete this task are called Parsers.
+Tools built to complete this task are called Parsers.

-Sentiment analysis always had issues when it came to analyzing sentences which compared two or more objects.
+Sentiment analysis always had issues when it came to analyzing sentences that compared two or more objects.
 Take the following sentence.

 Indigo is better than Spicejet.